Crunch-io/apidocs-sphinx/source/includes/_endpoint-deck.md

  * description
  * is_public

-For decks that the current user owns, "name", "description", and "is_public" are editable.
-Users with edit permissions on the dataset may edit "name" and "description" of public decks, but they cannot edit "is_public" unless they own the deck.
+For decks that the current user owns, "name", "description" and "is_public" are editable.
+Only the deck owner can edit the mentioned attributes on a deck even if the deck is public.
 Other deck attributes are not editable and will respond with 400 status if the request tries to change them.

 On success, the server will reply with a 204 response.